My Shortlist

 For expert advice on a wide range of questions related to choosing a school, read our comprehensive choosing guide.
 You can also read our parent interviews on choosing a school, as well as our in‑depth advice guide on getting into a private school.

 Sometimes schools don’t work out.
 For one reason or another, it may not be the right fit.
-But how can you know a school, or educational environment, isn’t working for your child?
+But how can you know a school — or educational environment — isn’t working for your child?
 Here’s what three education experts had to say.

 “The number one sign is if your child refuses to go to school.
 Kids typically love to be with their peers, so if you can’t get them to go to school, this should set off alarm bells.
 Another one is complaining of physical symptoms, such as stomach aches.
-All kids complain about these things from time-to-time, but if this leads to continual school avoidance, something is wrong.
+All kids complain about these things from time to time, but if this leads to continual school avoidance, something is wrong.
 Similarly, a child hating school because it’s ‘boring’ can be another red flag.
 ‘Boring’ can be a misnomer for a whole laundry list of things that may be going wrong.”

 Ann and Karen Wolff, Education Consultant, Wolff Educational Services

 “You have kids who are unhappy.
 For younger students, it can be psychosomatic things, like ‘I have a tummy ache,’ ‘I have a headache,’ or ‘I don’t feel well today.’
 Getting a lot of calls from the school because your child wants to go home.
-It can also be subtler things like just not participating as much anymore, or withdrawing from the social scene.
+It can also be subtler things, like just not participating as much anymore, or withdrawing from the social scene.
 Also, academic struggles can be a sign of unhappiness or depression.
 When these kinds of problems persist over a long period of time, this can be a sign that something’s wrong.”

 Ruth Rumack, Director, Ruth Rumack’s Learning Space